-- Increase your cancer risk.
 It isn’t just smoking cigarettes that causes cancer.
 Alcohol is classified by the World Health Organization as carcinogenic to humans.
 Alcohol consumption is a major risk factor in head, neck, and esophageal cancers.
 It’s also linked with a variety of other cancers.
 Other drugs, including steroids and marijuana, are linked to increased cancer risk.

 That confidence boost and social ease you felt with the first drink or drug?
 Don’t let it fool you.
 Drugs and alcohol are linked to a ton of brain problems.
 Everything from the obvious (getting super irritable when you are jonesing) to the less so (processing humor and empathy seems to be impaired in alcoholics).
 The brain problems drugs cause are so staggering they may be worthy of an entirely different blog post.
 Name almost any drug, and it comes with a long array of neurological problems after prolonged use.
 Maybe the most miraculous of all this information is the brain’s mighty ability to recover from quite a bit of damage with abstinence.

-- Stress your skin.
-Oh no, I’m not talking the faces of meth.
+No, I’m not talking the faces of meth.
 We all know meth can cause devastating effects on the skin, from picking to lesions.
 But alcoholism is associated with a number of skin diseases, and alcohol may be a trigger for psoriasis.
 Addiction can also cause basic hygiene to suffer, resulting in everything from chapped lips, bags under the eyes, and sallow, dehydrated skin, to acne.

 You know the reasons not to drink.
 You’ve been taught them since you were a kid.
-You know not to do drugs.
+You were told not to do drugs.
 Not to smoke.
-Some of the reasons are obvious, but can occasionally feel hazy and distant, like liver failure and throat cancer.
+Some of the reasons are obvious, but can occasionally feel improbable and distant, like liver failure and throat cancer.
 Some of them are right here with you, like chapped lips or nausea from your antidepressants mixed with booze.
 But every consequence is snuggled right up next to someone, announcing its arrival and making itself at home.